markusVJH/markusVJH/README.md

   <img alt="Firebase" src="https://img.shields.io/badge/Firebase-039BE5?style=flat-square&logo=Firebase&logoColor=white"  />
 </p>
 <p>
   Going from just the basics of PHP to Symfony to Drupal has not been easy.
-Mastering headless Drupal with Next.js front end will be within my main focuses for the rest of the year.
+Mastering headless Drupal with Next.js frontend is my main focus for the rest of 2023.
 </p>

 ### Testing